Harper Estuary

 Community Outreach

 Project updates will be shared through this Harper Estuary webpage and GovDelivery email blasts.
-Subscribe to GovDelivery to receive up to date information about the project.
-For questions or comments about the project, please email kitsap1@kitsap.gov or call 360-337-5777.
+Subscribe to GovDelivery to receive up-to-date information about the project.
+For questions or comments about the project, please email help@kitsap.gov or call 360-337-5777.

 PAST WORK (PHASE ONE)